piotrkulpinski/openalternative/README.md

 1. Clone the repository
 2. Run `bun install` in the root directory to install all dependencies
 3. Set up the required environment variables (see below)
+4. Run `bun run db:push` to push the Prisma schema to the database
+5. Create symlinks for the .env file (see Environment Variables section)
-4. Run `bun run dev` to start both the web and admin applications in development mode
+6. Run `bun run dev` to start both the web and admin applications in development mode

 ### Environment Variables

 Refer to the `.env.example` file for a complete list of required variables.

+To manage environment variables across the monorepo, you have two options:

+1. Create symlinks to the root .env file:
+   - For Unix-based systems (macOS, Linux):
+     ```
+     ln -s ../../.env apps/web/.env
+     ln -s ../../.env apps/admin/.env
+     ln -s ../.env packages/database/.env
+     ```
+   - For Windows (run in Command Prompt as Administrator):
+     ```
+     mklink apps\web\.env ..\..\\.env
+     mklink apps\admin\.env ..\..\\.env
+     mklink packages\database\.env ..\.\.env
+     ```

+2. Create separate .env files for each app and package:
+   - Copy the `.env.example` file to each app and package directory
+   - Rename it to `.env`
+   - Update the variables as needed for each app or package

+Choose the method that best fits your development workflow and security requirements.

 ## 🧞 Commands